← Field Notes Field Notes

 What full architectural services actually includes

 A full-service fee in BC covers: schematic design, design development, construction documents (permit and tender drawings), permit coordination, and construction administration — site reviews, shop drawing responses, and contractor RFI management through to occupancy.
 Not all firms offer all phases, and some clients commission drawings only to permit and manage construction independently.
 Understanding which phases are included before comparing proposals is essential.
-Our studio is somewhat atypical, in that we also consider interior design and FFE specification as a part of a 'full architectural service', but not all firms or studios have the relevant expertise or experience to do so.

 In Vancouver, permit coordination is a more substantial component of the work than in most Canadian cities.
 The City of Vancouver's development permit and building permit process is layered — heritage review, character overlay requirements, R1-1 multiplex approvals, and the development-building permit pathway each carry their own documentation requirements.
 An architect who has submitted regularly to the City of Vancouver will move through this process significantly faster than one who has not.